frankframework/frank-manual/docs/source/testing/ladybug/organize/organize.rst

 #.
 You see you are in tab "Test" (number 1).
 Press "Refresh" (number 2).
 This causes your captured test script to appear (number 3).

+This steps finishes your preparations.

 .. _afterPrepared:

+Now that you are prepared, you can learn how to organize your test scripts.
+Please do the following:

 #.
 We capture another test script first.
 Click "Test Pipeline".
 Select adapter "sutArchive" (number 1 of the picture below):